 Let’s get started by first looking at what delegation means.

-Delegation is where responsibility or authority for a task is assigned to someone, normally from a manager or someone more senior in the organisation to a team member.
+Delegation is where responsibility or authority for a task is assigned to someone, normally from a manager or someone more senior in the organization to a team member.

 That’s it.
 It’s just giving someone else jobs to do.
 So why aren’t you doing it?